Paul Smith (footballer, born 1979)

 Paul Daniel Smith (born 17 December 1979) is an English football coach and former player.
-He is currently head of goalkeeper coaching at League Two club Colchester United.
+He is currently head of Academy goalkeeper coaching at League Two club Colchester United.

 Education

-Smith holds A-levels in PE, Home Economics, Sociology, Advanced Mathematics, Biology and Geography.
+Smith holds A-levels in PE, home economics, sociology, advanced mathematics, biology and geography.
+He studied at the Glyn School in Ewell, Epsom.

 Career

 Early playing career

 Smith was born in Epsom and made an appearance for his hometown club on the final day of the 1997–98 Isthmian League Third Division season.
 He continued his career at Charlton Athletic, but was released in the summer of 1999, after one year as a professional.
 After a short period with Walton & Hersham, Smith moved to Carshalton Athletic in late 1999, but moved to Brentford in August 2000 after they spotted Smith guesting for Crawley Town in a pre-season friendly against The Bees.
 At Brentford, he made 104 appearances.

 Southampton

-In January 2004, to address financial problems at Brentford, Smith was sold to Southampton for a fee reported to be £250,000, with additional add on fees totalling £250,000.
+In January 2004, to address financial problems at Brentford, Smith was sold to Southampton for a fee reported to be £250,000, with additional add on fees totalling another £250,000.
 At Southampton, he was initially deputy to Antti Niemi, but, following Niemi's departure, Smith took over as their number one.
 However, he found himself further down the pecking order with the arrival of Bartosz Białkowski and Kevin Miller.